solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) Quart.
 Journ.
 Geol.
 Soc., vol. 51, p.
 631. 1895.

 In the case of very ancient formations it seems to me improbable that Radiolaria (or any other siliceous plankton) could have escaped being dissolved.
-Accordingly I think the Radiolaria described by David and Howchin* from Precambrian rocks of South Australia may be of the same nature as the supposed Radiolaria in the Precambrian phthanites of Brittany, i.e., that they may be nummulitic structures.
+Accordingly I think the Radiolaria described by David and Howchin* from Precambrian rocks of South Australia may be of the same nature as the supposed Radiolaria in the Precambrian phthanites of Brittany, _i.e._, that they may be nummulitic structures.
 We find then that eminent microgeologists have seen in some of the older rocks certain appearances which they have mistaken for Radiolaria.
 Precisely the same appearances will be found in igneous rocks and meteorites.
 Dissolved silica of plankton organisms and, perhaps, of sponges has diffused itself through the benthos deposits of nummulitic shells replacing the lime.
 The sections of pillars, marginal cord and chamber-walls of these mineralized shells frequently present a striking resemblance to Spumellarian and Nassellarian Radiolaria and to Diatoms.*

 *) Proc.
 Linn.
 Soc.
 N.S.W.
 1896, p.
 571.